 Until 1916, when some shipments were made from Oregon and smaller amounts from Maryland, Wyoming and Washington, practically our only domestic production of chromite for many years came from California.
-From 1820 to 1860 the deposits in Pennsylvania and Maryland supplied the world's consumption.
+From 1820 to 1860 the deposits in Pennsylvania and

+Maryland supplied the world's consumption.

 Chromite is widely distributed in California, the principal production, thus far, having come from El Dorado, San Luis Obispo, Del Norte, Shasta, Siskiyou, Placer, Fresno, and Tuolumne counties.
 In 1918 a total of 29 counties contributed to the state's output.
 There are two main belts in California yielding this mineral, one along the Coast Ranges from San Luis Obispo County to the Oregon line, including the Klamath Mountains at the north end, and the other in the Sierra Nevada from Tulare County to Plumas County.
-Chromite occurs as lenses in basic igneous rocks such as peridotite and pyroxenite, and in serpentines which have been derived by alteration of such basic rocks.
+Chromite occurs as lenses in basic igneous rocks such as peridotite and pyroxenita and in account to the state of the county of the state of the county and in account of the county o basic rocks.
 For the most part, so far as developments have yet shown, the lenses have proved to be small, relatively few of them yielding over 100 tons apiece.
 A notable exception to this was the deposit on Little Castle Creek, near Dunsmuir, from which upwards of 15,000 tons was shipped before it was exhausted.
 Deposits worked in Del Norte County during 1918 promised well for a large tonnage.
 On the whole the orebodies in the northwestern corner of the state appear to average larger in size than the chromite lenses in other parts of California.